 How Can Septic Problem Sellers Prepare?

 Early testing, fixing, and reporting on septic systems are all necessary.
-Inspections and repairs on a property provide purchasers peace of mind and make negotiations easier.
+Inspections and repairs on a property provide buyer peace of mind and make negotiations easier.